 Decorate with handmade ceramics: where to Buy Ceramics

 For kitchenware it is essential pieces are glazed for health reasons.
 Check when you buy a cup or pot or food tray that it is both dishwasher and oven proof.
 It will often say so alongside the stamp at the bottom but if not ask the assistant for advice wherever you’re shopping.

-Garden centres are ideal places to find the perfect pot for plants, but unusual and unexpected town stores and upmarket leisure and shopping centres are increasingly stocking unusual pieces.
+Garden centres are ideal places to find the perfect pot for plants and experienced staff know how and show us decorate with handmade ceramics.
+But unusual and unexpected town stores and upmarket leisure and shopping centres are increasingly stocking unusual pieces.
 Designated plant and pot centres have a huge variety of larger-than-life pots.
 Exclusive kitchen boutiques often carry a wide selection of handmade and decorated plates, cups and bowls.